olcf/hands-on-with-slate/modules/01_Quickstart/02_web_console.md

 # Web Console

-The web UI for OpenShift is available from all of ORNL (you should be able to reach it from your laptop on ORNL WiFi as well as the VPN).
+The easiest way to access and interact with OpenShift is through the web console and is avaiable to all users.
+Log in with either your Moderate or Open credentials.

 ## Exercise: Logging in with the web console